Cabinet of Moldova

-The Cabinet of Moldova (Cabinetul de miniștri al Republicii Moldova) is the chief executive body of the Government of Moldova.
+The Cabinet of Ministers of the Republic of Moldova (Cabinetul de miniștri al Republicii Moldova) is the chief executive body of the Government of Moldova.
 Its function according to the Constitution of Moldova is "to carry out the domestic and foreign policy of the State and to apply general control over the work of public administration".

 Structure of the cabinet

 The Constitution states that "The Government consists of a Prime Minister, a first Deputy Prime Minister, Deputy Prime Ministers, Ministers and other cabinet Members, as determined by organic law,"..

 Moldova is a republic with a democratically elected government, acting according to the principles of parliamentarism.

 Legislative power is vested in the Parliament.
 Executive affairs of government are decided by the cabinet.